-Boil about 4 cups of water with about a ¼ cup of soy sauce and some of the Chinese five-spices whole.
+Boil about 4 cups of water with about ¼ cup of soy sauce and some of the Chinese five-spice mixture.

 Ladle the boiling mixture onto the duck until the skin takes a nice golden color and tightens up considerably.

-Let the duck rest in the fridge uncovered for at least one day and ideally 3 days. (if pressed for time dry the skin with a hair dryer)
+Let the duck rest in the fridge uncovered for at least one day and ideally 3 days.
+If you're pressed for time, dry out the skin with a hair dryer.

 Roast the duck at 350°F for 1 to 1 ½ hours.

-While the duck roasts make a Mandarin style pancake by combining 2/3 of a cup of boiling water with 10 ounces of all-purpose until a shaggy dough forms.
+While the duck roasts, make a Mandarin-style pancake by combining 2/3 of a cup of boiling water with 10 ounces of all-purpose flour until a shaggy dough forms.

-Turn out on a floured work surface and knead until smooth and supple.
+Turn the dough out on a floured work surface and knead until smooth and supple.